SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-292-0-adding-removing-multiple-devices-from-smartrules.md

 version: 10.18.292.0
 ---

-Activating or deactivating child assets is now executed with a single request.
+Improved performance of activating or deactivating a smart rule for multiple child assets by executing only a single request.